CaMeLs Can Use Computers Too: System-level Security for Computer Use Agents: Discussion

 \section{Discussion}

-Our investigation into adapting the Dual-LLM framework for CUAs challenges the assumption that strict system-centric security is incompatible with the dynamic nature of GUI automation as well as highlights that tasks that the CUA is expected to solve may not be as data-dependent as they seem.
-By converting multi-turn interactions into single-shot planning problems with redundancy, we establish a new baseline for secure CUAs.
-However, this architecture also exposes fundamental trade-offs between plan rigidity, data dependency, and residual attack vectors.
+Our investigation challenges the assumption that strict system-centric security is incompatible with GUI automation, and shows that CUA tasks are often less data-dependent than they appear.
+We establish a new baseline for secure CUAs, while exposing trade-offs between plan rigidity, data dependency, and residual attack vectors.